sa3664/Group3_TrainTicketingSystem/README.md

 4. __Route__ - A route represents the physical tracks a train runs on.
 A route has many trips.
 In most cases, each of a route's trips have the same stops, but there is no guarantee of this.
 A route is operated by an agency.

-To complete this application, you will have to introduce many new terms to describe concepts in your system.
-I suggest a few here.
+To complete this application, We have introduced many new terms to describe concepts in our system:

 5. __Connection__ - A connection connects two trips together at a specific stop.
 For example, to get from AAA to CCC, you may have to take a trip from AAA to BBB, then another from BBB to CCC.
 We would say you have a connection at BBB.

 6. __Path__ - A path describes how a customer would actually get from stop A to B. So (at a minimum) a path would include a departure date and time, a set of trips, and a set of connections.

+Below are the terms that are yet to eb implemented in our system :

-7. __Ticket__ - A ticket is what a customer uses to board the train.
+7. __Ticket__(#TO BE IMPLEMENTED) - A ticket is what a customer uses to board the train.
 A customer may require many tickets if their path has many trips.

-8. __Reservation__ - A reservation is what a customer actually pays for.
+8. __Reservation__(#TO BE IMPLEMENTED) - A reservation is what a customer actually pays for.
 It may include many tickets for many people.

 ## Integration

-To complete the above use cases, your system will have to integrate with many existing systems.
-For authorization, you will have to integrate with (multiple) OAuth2 providers.
-For processing payments, you will have to integrate with a credit card processor (such as Strip) and PayPal.
-(You could even support Venmo, cryptocurrencies, or mail-in-checks.)
-To provide attractions near destinations, you will need to integrate with something like Google Maps or Yelp.
-You should not expect these services to always to be online or fully functional.
-Your system should gracefully handle outages and unexpected behavior.
+Our system has been integrated with below :

+1. For authorization : Our system has been integrated with (multiple) OAuth2 providers.

+Our system will also integrate with below in future:

+1. For processing payments(# TO BE IMPLEMENTED) : Our system will have to integrate with a credit card processor (such as Stripe) and PayPal.
+2. For attractions : Our system will need to integrate with something like Google Maps or Yelp.